The Ultimate Guide to Heart Rate Variability (HRV): Part 4

 - Apple Watch (with the caveat that you need to use the Breathe app to measure, as explained here)

 Note that these devices are not “particularly good at measuring HRV”, but they simply included 2 modalities: 1) a regular modality that is used for exercise 2) an HRV mode (that you either set via the Scosche app or when you use Breathe on your Apple Watch), so that in mode 2), no heavy filtering is employed, and you can collect accurate data at rest.

-As far as I know, no other device has been validated, but of course, there are new ones every day, so this is certainly not a comprehensive list, but only includes the ones I am certain about and I feel comfortable recommending.
+As far as I know, no other device apart from the Oura ring has been validated, but of course, there are new ones every day, so this is certainly not a comprehensive list, but only includes the ones I am certain about and I feel comfortable recommending.

 Misconception 2: measuring during the night is better because you are unconscious

 However, it is important to know that a night measurement needs to be analyzed in a certain way (you need the whole night of data to start with), and sporadic measurements taken during the night (for example the random data points that the Apple Watch records while you sleep) are of absolute no use despite the fact that you are unconscious.

 Why is that?
 I’ve stressed how the morning routine is all about avoiding confounding factors, and it does make intuitive sense that the night might be a good way to get all sorted out without effort.
 Well, not so fast.